 [VIII] Solukhumbu District:

 All north-west area way from Thame to Nangpala of Namche Village Development Committee

 For the first 4 weeks per week per person is US$ 10.00.
 After 4 weeks per week per person is US$20.00

 The areas of Nar, Phu, and Northern area of Tilche Village, of Thoche Village Development Committee

-From September to November per week per person is US$ 100 & 15 USD per day afterwards.
+From September to November per week per person is US$ 100 & 15 USD per day afterward.

-From December to August per week per person is US$ 75.00 & 15 USD per day afterwards.
+From December to August per week per person is US$ 75.00 & 15 USD per day afterward.